andreterceiro/dio-mobile-meu-tudo--debugging-with-nodejs/README.md

 And then teacher suggested us to click in the option "Node.js: Attach to Process".

 A comment: the "launch.json" file controls the behaviour of VSCode when debugging an application.

+"Attach to process" means that VSCode will find a process running a Node.JS application and will attach a debugger to it.